Visualizing expenses to help people take control over their finances.

 Organizing Expenses to Maximize Space

 As I worked with the editorial team to determine all of the necessary expense types and categories, we saw the number of inputs quickly grow into a very lengthy list.
-We could have

-Informative Data Visualization
+Easy to Understand Data Visualization

 • Automatically updating pie chart, to reduce ussr tapping/clicking.